-The last time I stayed in a Campanile hotel was probably 15 years ago, the hotel was in Washington near Newcastle.
-So, when we were heading over to the North East coast, I thought it be a good idea to add them to our list of budget hotels.
+The last time I stayed in a Campanile Hotel was probably 15 years ago, and the hotel was in Washington near Newcastle.
+So, when we were heading over to the North East coast, I thought it would be a good idea to add them to our list of budget hotels.

 The road trip was to take us from Spurn Head in the south to Berwick upon Tweed in the north.
-Logistically, it made sense to stay in Hull on the first night and Washington the following two, so that’s what we did.
+Logistically, staying in Hull on the first night and Washington the following two made sense, so that’s what we did.

-We arrived at the hotel quite late in the evening, just in time to catch the restaurant before it closed.
-After a very warm welcome on reception (possibly the manager), we dropped our bags off in the room and returned for something to eat.
+We arrived at the hotel late in the evening, just in time to catch the restaurant before it closed.
+After a warm welcome from reception (possibly the manager), we dropped our bags in the room and returned for something to eat.

-As soon as we sat down in the restaurant it brought back memories.
-This is how I remember Campanile restaurants, they’re like little French bistro’s – atmospheric!
+As soon as we sat at the restaurant, it brought back memories.
+This is how I remember Campanile restaurants, which are like little French bistros – atmospheric!

 After a nice meal, few drinks and a chat with the staff it was time to return to our room.

 Now, this is the cool bit – some Campanile hotels are a bit like alpine lodges.
 Well, not really because there’s no snow and you’re not allowed to light a fire in them, but they do have a look of one!

 Once again, we didn’t have an accessible room because we booked late.
 Maybe, if Campanile read this post, they can invite us to review a “Handy Room” for the blog.

 As you can see, it has a bed, TV, tea and coffee and a bathroom – when we stay for one night, we don’t need anything else.

 The room was clean, the bed was comfy, the telly worked and the water was hot… all good!